 All-around friendliness

 Female Maltese usually have a more reserved temperament.
 They are less accepting of visitors, other dogs, and new situations.
-Like many other females, a female Maltese is more susceptible to mood swings and is likely to have its favorite in the family.
+Like many females, a female Maltese is more susceptible to mood swings and is likely to have its favorite in the family.

 Trainability